MrRoxandi/TTvActionHub/TTvActionHub/API_ENG.md

 ## Scripting Documentation in Configuration

-This document describes how to write `LUA` code to utilize the program's features on your Twitch channel.
+This document describes how to write `LUA` code to leverage the program's capabilities on your Twitch channel.

 ## Available Modules in `TTvActionHub.LuaTools`

 Any module is accessed via `TTvActionHub.LuaTools.<module>`.
-Below is a table of all possible connections, followed by an example of connecting the sound module.
+The table below lists all possible connections, followed by an example of connecting the sound module.

 | Module                                    | Description                                                                | Documentation                        |
 | ----------------------------------------- | -------------------------------------------------------------------------- | ------------------------------------ |